Graham Yallop: Career peak: 1982-84

+For the 1984-85 summer Yallop scored 14 for Victoria in an ODI game.
+Against Queensland he made 0 and 2 but he was picked in the first Test against the touring West Indies.
+He scored 2 and 1.
+Yallop then withdrew himself from the Victorian Shield team to play Tasmania, claiming a knee injury.

 South African rebel tours

-On his return to domestic cricket, scores of 58 and 125 against New South Wales led to him being discussed as a possible selection for the 1985 Ashes, although ultimately he was not selected for the tour.
+On his return to domestic cricket, Yallop scored 21 and 0 against Queensland and 34 and 1 against South Australia.

+However scores of 58 and 125 against New South Wales, and 51 and 22 against Tasmania led to him being discussed as a possible selection for the 1985 Ashes.
+Despite later scoring 147 against New South Wales he was not selected for the tour.

 Believing that his time in the Australian side was at an end, Yallop joined the rebel Australian team led by Kim Hughes which played in apartheid era South Africa.
 Yallop was Hughes' vice captain in the 1985–86 team.
 "A number of us were given the word that the selectors didn't see us as having any future as Test players," said Yallop.
 "We were told – quietly, of course – that our futures weren't exactly rosy.
 So when the approach came, we were interested."
 South Africa was subject to a sporting boycott due to the apartheid regime and, along with the other players who joined the team, Yallop was banned for two years from Australian first-class cricket, and for three years from international cricket.

+Yallop's first summer in South Africa started well with 35 and 62 against Orange Free State.
+However it was not successful overall, only making 272 first class runs at an average of 27.2 with a top score of 62; in the unofficial test matches that he played Yallop scored 51 and 24, and 20 and 6.
+He scored 184 one day runs at an average of 26.28 with two half centuries.